TattsLotto

+This lottery game offers a multi-million-dollar division one prize pool that is shared among players who hold entries that match the numbers drawn.

+Before TattsLotto, official lottery games in Australia were predominantly raffle-style games.
+It was the first European-format "lotto" style lottery in Australia.

 History

-The game is a product of Tatts Group and since 1 June 2016, has been promoted under the master brand The Lott.

 The first TattsLotto draw was televised by Melbourne television station HSV7 on 22 June 1972, and was hosted by David Johnston and Lucy Kiraly.

 It is drawn every Saturday night and draws were telecast on Channel Seven in Melbourne, Prime7 in Southern NSW & Victoria, and the Seven Network & Network 10 affiliated Southern Cross Television in Tasmania until the mid 2000s.

-Draws are now broadcast every Saturday night at approximately 7:30pm (AEST) on 7two and affiliated regional stations.
+Draws are now broadcast every Saturday night at approximately 8:30pm (AEST) on 7two and affiliated regional stations.

+The game was originally a product of Tatts (Tattersall’s Sweeps Pty Ltd), part of Tatts Group’s Australian lottery brands.

+Since 1 June 2016, TattsLotto has been promoted under the master brand The Lott.
+From 1 June 2022 The Lott is owned by The Lottery Corporation.

 The game

 Six winning numbers and two supplementary numbers are drawn from the one barrel of 45 numbers.

-To play one game the player chooses six numbers between 1 and 45.
-Players can choose to play games in lots of 12 games, 18 games, 24 games, 36 games etc. Players can choose their own numbers for each game, or allow the computer to randomly generate numbers, known as a Quick Pick entry.
-Winnings are calculated in 6 divisions with division 1 (six correct numbers) paying between 1 and 20 million dollars, however, some New Years Megadraws can win up to 30 million dollars, if not more.
+To play one game, the player chooses six numbers between 1 and 45.
+Players can choose to play multiple games on the one ticket, including 12 games, 18 games, 24 games, 36 games etc.

+Players can choose their own numbers for each game, or allow the lottery terminal to randomly generate numbers, known as a QuickPick entry.

+To win division one, players must match all six winning numbers in a single game on their entry.

+Winnings are calculated across six divisions with an estimated division one prize pool of $6 million.

+However, some Superdraws offer a division one prize pool of $20 million, while Megadraws, usually held around New Year’s Eve, can offer a division one prize pool of $30 million or more.